NHSDigital/rap-community-of-practice/python/project-structure-and-packaging.md

 ## What is a package and why should I care?

 A python package is a way to bundle your code into a single thing that can be shared and reused.
-If our goal is to be able to share and reuse code across NHSD and externally then there are many benefits to packaging code:
+If our goal is to be able to share and reuse code across NHS Digital and externally then there are many benefits to packaging code:

 - **Shareable**: The most important reason to use packages is that it is **the way** to share python code.
 Not using packages runs the risk that other people will not be able to run your code...
 "It works fine on my machine".
 - **Databricks**: It looks likely that packaging code will be the easiest way to get your code onto databricks.
 (NB: we are keeping a close eye on Data Refinery to answer this question)